gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/nvidia_optimus.md

 NVIDIA drivers now offer Optimus support since 319.12 Beta [5](https://www.nvidia.com/object/linux-display-amd64-319.12-driver.html) with kernels above and including 3.9.

-Another solution is to install the [Intel](Intel "Intel"){.wikilink} driver to handle the screens, then if you want 3D software you should run them through [Bumblebee](Bumblebee "Bumblebee"){.wikilink} to tell them to use the NVIDIA card.
+Another solution is to install the [Intel](Intel "wikilink") driver to handle the screens, then if you want 3D software you should run them through [Bumblebee](Bumblebee "wikilink") to tell them to use the NVIDIA card.

 ### Random freezes \"(EE) NVIDIA(GPU-0): WAIT\" {#random_freezes_ee_nvidiagpu_0_wait}